 Having a miscarriage evokes a lot of feelings.
 Grief.
 Loss.
 Pain, both emotional and physical.
 Frustration.
 Confusion.
 There are a lot of lessons I’ve learned as well, and I’m so grateful and encouraged by all the connections I’ve made on this path.

-I feel like God prepared me a lot for this season in my life.
-I mentioned just a few of my influences in my Legacy post, but especially in the past seven years, I have been on a journey of realizing my own worth.
+I feel like God prepared me a lot for this season in my life. especially in the past seven years, I have been on a journey of realizing my own worth.
 Realizing the truth that seems to get lost somewhere in our living life.

 This statement means something else to me, too.
 I believe it’s a challenge for my faith.
 God does have an amazing plan for me, but that plan may not include having children of my own, and if that’s the case, would I still follow that plan or would I deny Christ?